 - Certain private insurance with prior authorization (please contact DCCS for more info.)

 With a commitment to serving as many Deaf and Hard-of-Hearing men, women and children, we look forward to expanding our services to more Bay Area counties at the request of their County Behavioral Health Services (CBHS).

-- We recognize that the Deaf and Hard-of-Hearing community is as diverse as the greater community-at-large.
+We recognize that the Deaf and Hard-of-Hearing community is as diverse as the greater community-at-large.
 To this end, we welcome people from all backgrounds, races, cultures, genders and sexual orientations, and strive to provide cultural sensitive service to all clients.

 1500 Franklin St